Policies and Guidlines

 The mission of the NBBTP is to prepare biosafety and biocontainment professionals of the highest caliber to meet the needs of the biomedical emerging disease and civilian biodefense research communities through the 21st century.

-- U.S. citizen, permanent resident, or a national of the United States
+- U.S. citizen, U.S. permanent resident, or a national of the United States

 - Graduate or post-graduate with academic degree(s) in microbiology, public health, medicine (human or veterinary), or other allied sciences (industrial hygiene, engineering, etc.)